 While a motherboard isn’t going to have a direct impact on your gaming experience, it does play a huge role in your computer.
 Therefore, you need to consider allotting a decent portion of your budget towards your motherboard.

-I take a look at multiple motherboards within each socket and look at motherboards in different price ranges as well.
-So, whether you’re looking for a budget motherboard, or a high-end overclocking motherboard, there will be a motherboard option for you on this list.
+I’ve taken a look at multiple motherboards within each socket and looked at the best gaming motherboards in different price ranges as well.
+So, whether you’re looking for a cheap gaming motherboard, or a high-end overclocking motherboard, there will be a motherboard option for you on this list.

 Intel’s socket LGA 1151 is currently the most sought-after platform for new gaming computers.
 While socket LGA 1151 is not quite as extreme as socket LGA 2011, it does bring enough to the table to make it worthy of pretty much any high-end gaming computer build.